ZdravDim/Chat-App-Backend/README.md

-# Chat-App-Backend
+# Chat App Backend

-- Custom backend for Chat-App-Front
+- Custom backend for Chat App Front
 - Http + WebSocket Server
 - The project is still in progress